 From a loop pull box, or pedestal to an existing ground mounted cabinet on the same corner as an embedded pole: cables shall be routed through an entrance body at the base of the pole to the top, exit through a weatherhead at the top of the pole and into a conduit riser that provides access to the adjacent ground mounted cabinet.

 13.5.2 Interconnect Conduit Risers

 Conduit risers used for interconnect shall not be used on mast arm structures.

-Conduit risers used for fiber optic and coaxial interconnect cable shall be of 725.04 modified as detailed on City of Columbus Standard Construction Drawing 4404.
+Conduit risers used for coaxial interconnect cable shall be of 725.04 modified and shown as a plan detail insert.